MB/GPW Product Information.

 Following are 2 images showing the differences in the Standard Summer Top vs the Reinforced Summer Top.

 Both Tops are cut from the same pattern and share construction details.
 The differences illustrated are in the areas and number of reinforced panels.
 The Reinforced Top is a copy of the Original Production Top and is by far the top to choose if you are going for a true Factory Class Restoration.
 The Standard Top is a copy of a Late War Production Top.
 I have also seen examples of original Late War and Post War surplus tops bearing the characteristics of our Standard Top, that would appear to be built as a replacement Top either by Govt.
 Contractors or by QM Corps Personnel.
-Please note when ordering, if you are using early Pushbutton style or Late Capstan style Windshield Studs.

 Here is necessary information for proper bow placement and windshield angle for correct fitting of the Tops.